 The lamp of the body is the eye.
 If therefore your eye is good, your whole body will be full of light.
 But if your eye is bad, your whole body will be full of darkness.
 If therefore the light that is in you is darkness, how great is that darkness!

-As Jesus continues on with his sermon on the mount, we can see how he is addressing the issues of his day and brings them all together.
-In Matthew 6, he begins by talking about the practices of the hypocrites (Pharisees) in regards to fasting, praying and doing good deeds in public.
-He makes note that they do all these things to be glorified within themselves.
+As Jesus continues with his sermon on the mount, we can see how he addresses the issues of his day and brings them all together.
+Matthew 6 begins by talking about the practices of the hypocrites (Pharisees) in regards to fasting, praying and doing good deeds in public.
+He notes that they do all these things to be glorified within themselves.
 They did not do any of these things for God at all.

 Immediately following his descriptions of what not to do, he tells us what to do - store up for ourselves treasure in heaven.
 So how do we know if we are storing up treasure in the right place?
 Our eyes are the clue!
 Well, our metaphorical eyes anyway.
 As Jesus says, the lamp of the body is the eye.
 In other words, he is building on an ancient concept that the eyes were the "windows of the soul" through which light entered.
-Jesus is the "light of life" (John 18:12) and so spiritually, if a person's spiritual sight is healthy and his affections are directed toward heavenly treasure, his whole being will be filled with light.
+Jesus is the "light of life" (John 18:12).
+If a person's spiritual sight is healthy and his affections are directed toward heavenly treasure, his whole being will be filled with light.